Strict quantization of coadjoint orbits: Continuity

-\begin{proof} From \autoref{subsec:continuityEstimates} we know that the Alekseev--Lachowska star product is continuous with respect to the reduction-topology.
-We showed in \autoref{theo:topologies:reductionIsLocallyUniformConvergence} that the reduction-topology is the topology of locally uniform convergence.
-It follows from the previous proposition that the completion of $\Pol(\orbext\lambda)$ is $\Hol(\orbext\lambda)$. \end{proof}
+\begin{proofof}[Proof of \autoref{theo:mainContinuityTheorem}:] From \autoref{subsec:continuityEstimates} we know that the product $*_\hbar$ is continuous with respect to the reduction-topology.
+We showed in \autoref{theo:topologies:reductionIsLocallyUniformConvergence} that the reduction-topology coincides with the topology of locally uniform convergence on $\orb\lambda$.
+The previous proposition shows that the completion of $\Pol(\orb\lambda)$ in this topology is $\Hol(\orb\lambda)$.
+Finally $G$-invariance of the product on the completion is clear since the action of $G$ on $\Pol(\orb\lambda)$ is continuous with respect to the topology of locally uniform convergence. \end{proofof} We close this section by the following proposition, which asserts that the dependence of $*_\hbar$ on $\hbar$ is holomorphic.